Road Rage is Not Acceptable in Wisconsin

 A man in Wisconsin traffic succumbing to road rage

 For example, road rage incidents can involve multiple drivers who engage in these behaviors or be a one-sided affair.
-Either way, when any driver engages in road rage acts, they involve all other vehicles and drivers in their vicinity and put others at risk of harm due to their negligent and reckless actions.
+Either way, when any driver engages in road rage, they involve all other vehicles and drivers in their vicinity and put others at risk of harm due to their negligent and reckless actions.

 Wisconsin is no stranger to road rage.
 In some cases, the actions of road rage drivers are extreme and life-threatening.
 The state has seen a recent uptick in road rage incidents, and some refer to the state as having one of the country’s highest rates of road rage violence.